xonzonex/DatatablesInlineEditor/README.md

 - **Customizable**: Easily customize the editor according to your application's needs.
 - **Event Handling**: Support for event handling, allowing you to hook into various stages of the editing process.

-Certainly!
-Here's how you can integrate the provided example into the Usage section of the Readme.md:

 ### Usage

 To use DatatablesInlineEditor in your project, follow these steps: